-Management's Discussion and Analysis For the three months ended July 31, 2024
+Management's Discussion and Analysis For the three and six months ended October 31, 2024

-Power Reactor Information System - August 15, 2024).
-To date in 2024, four new reactors have been connected to the grid, and two reactors have been permanently shut down (Source: International Atomic Energy Association Power Reactor Information System - August 15, 2024).
-Total nuclear generating capacity for the world's 439 operable reactors as of August 15, 2024, stands at 395 GWe (Source: World Nuclear Association).
-At the 2023 United Nations Climate Change Conference (COP28), 22 countries, including the United States, Canada, France, Japan and the United Kingdom, signed a declaration to triple nuclear energy by 2050, further supporting additional growth for the nuclear industry and uranium demand.
+On the demand side of the equation, the global nuclear energy industry continues robust growth, with 69 new reactors connected to the grid from 2014 through October of 2024, and with another 66 reactors under construction (Source: International Atomic Energy Association Power Reactor Information System - November 14, 2024).
+To date in 2024, four new reactors have been connected to the grid, and two reactors have been permanently shut down (Source: International Atomic Energy Association Power Reactor Information System - November 14, 2024).
+Total nuclear generating capacity for the world's 439 operable reactors as of November 4, 2024, stands at 396 GWe (Source: World Nuclear Association).
+At the United Nations Climate Change Conference (COP29), 6 more countries joined the pledge to triple their nuclear capacity by 2050, bringing the total to 31 countries, further supporting additional growth for the nuclear industry and uranium demand.

 In the United States, H.R.
 1042, "The Prohibiting Russian Uranium Imports Act" was signed into law and went into effect on August 11, 2024 and extends through 2040.
 The legislation bans Russian uranium imports but allows a United States Department of Energy ("DOE") waiver process through 2027 in the event no alternative viable source of low-enriched uranium ("LEU") is available to: (i) sustain the continued operation of a nuclear reactor or a United States nuclear energy company; or (ii) importation of Russian LEU is determined to be in the national interest.
 In a separate but related action, "The Nuclear Fuel Security Act" ("NFSA") was enacted as part of the "National Defense Authorization Act" in December of 2023 and was designed to help rebuild the domestic nuclear fuel cycle, including uranium production, conversion and enrichment.
 The passage of H.R.
 1042 unlocks US\$3.4 billion in funding under the NFSA and will be used by the DOE to acquire LEU and High Assay Low Enriched Uranium ("HALEU") for advanced reactors.
-Under this program the DOE will acquire LEU and HALEU with priority given to domestic sources of produced uranium, conversion and enrichment.
+Under this program DOE will acquire LEU and HALEU with priority given to domestic sources of produced uranium, conversion and enrichment.
 In combination, the passage of these bills will help rebuild and restore a robust domestic fuel cycle in the United States.

-Additional upside market pressure is being exerted as utilities continue their return to a longer-term contracting cycle to replace expiring contracts.
-Cumulative uncommitted demand through 2034 is almost 900 million pounds U_3O_8 (Source: UxC Uranium Market Overview Q2 2024).
-This utility demand, along with relatively newer demand from financial entities and increased electrical demand from data centers are adding to the strong fundamentals supporting the uranium market.
+Additional upside market pressure is also occurring as utilities continue their return to a longer-term contracting cycle to replace expiring contracts.
+Cumulative uncommitted demand through 2034 is almost 865 million pounds U3O8 (Source: UxC Uranium Market Overview Q3 2024).
+This utility demand, along with that from financial entities, government programs, various producers, as well as the increasing interest in nuclear energy for data centers, are adding to the strong fundamentals supporting the uranium market.